Bankruptcy 101: The Ultimate Guide to Bankruptcy in PA

 Bankruptcy is one of the most common debt relief options that has helped millions of people become debt-free.
 If you are considering filing for bankruptcy, here is what you need to know.

-Most Common Types of Bankruptcy Chapters
+What Are the Most Common Types of Bankruptcy Chapters?

 There are different types of bankruptcy chapters that individuals and businesses can apply for to eliminate their debt.
 The most appropriate bankruptcy chapter for a particular case is determined by an individual’s specific financial situation.
 The two most common types of bankruptcy are Chapter 7 and Chapter 13 bankruptcy.

 Chapter 7 allows the filer to achieve financial freedom from debt in the most efficient way possible by eliminating most types of unsecured debts.
 Unsecured debt is debt that is not attached to a material form of collateral.
 Chapter 7 is one of the most common forms of bankruptcy because it can wipe out qualifying debt in as little as four months (depending on the filer’s case).